riccardik/ros1sofar/readme.md

   - `move_coke_can`: the node will subcribe to `/coke_can_coords` and republish the coordinate, in addition to other informations, to `/gazebo/set_model_state`.
 This will communicate to the Gazebo simulation that the model "coke_can2" has to change position.
   - `ee_position_control`: the node will subscribe to the topic `/position_sub`, which will contain the goal position of the left end-effector of Baxster.
 The node will then call Baxter's `/PositionKinematicsNode/IKService` that will return the left arm's joint position to achieve the EE positioning.
 The message containing the joint's position will then be published in `/robot/limb/left/joint_command`.
 If the goal cannot be achieived (a robot's joint could be in a singularity), the robot will move in a joint position without singularities and will try again to reach the goal, if still it cannot be reached a "FAILED" message will be printed on the terminal.
+  - `move_coke_can`: this node will subsribe to the topic `coke_can_coords` (a Point message) and it will republish it as a ModelState, to change the coke model position in Gazebo.